 B. Redrill the hole to enlarge it to 3/8″ or 27/64″ (preferable if you have that bit).

-C. Chamfer the fiberglass down to the brass bar with a countersink bit.
+C. Chamfer the fiberglass down to the brass bar with a countersink bit or large drill bit.

 D. Tap the hole to 1/2″ x 13 tpi.
 The finished hole should look like this: